 The Watchtower writers say that this torture stake is a single standing pole with no cross beam, which has one nail piercing both of Jesus’ hands above His head.
 All the artistic renditions in Watchtower publications present this, yet we are told: “In one instance, he invited Thomas to inspect the wounds inflicted in his hands by means of the nails [John 20:19-29]” (The WT Jan 15, 1966, 63).

-Granted, The Watchtower says “the depictions of Jesus’ death in our publications…are merely reasonable artistic renderings of the scene…” (August 15, 1987, 29).
-If this is the true, then their depictions of Jesus’ death must not contradict the Bible, logic and history.
+Granted, The Watchtower says “the depictions of Jesus’ death in our publications … are merely reasonable artistic renderings of the scene…” (August 15, 1987, 29).
+If this is the true, then their depictions of Jesus’ death shouldn’t contradict the Bible, logic and history.
 But this is not the case as I will demonstrate: